Reyes hits 3-run homer, leads Indians to 4-2 win over Royals

+CLEVELAND (AP) — Franmil Reyes had his biggest hit with the Cleveland Indians.

+Yet Reyes and his teammates weren’t in the mood to celebrate Saturday’s victory over Kansas City because it might have come with a significant loss.

-CLEVELAND (AP) — Franmil Reyes hit a three-run homer to help Cleveland beat the Kansas City Royals 4-2 on Saturday night in a game in which the Indians lost third baseman Jose Ramirez to a right wrist injury.
+Reyes hit a three-run homer that helped Cleveland to a 4-2 victory over the Royals in a game in which Indians third baseman Jose Ramirez left early with a right wrist injury.

-Reyes’ 30th homer of the season highlighted a four-run third inning against the Royals’ Glenn Sparkman (3-9).
-Reyes has three homers since being acquired from San Diego on July 31.
+Ramirez, a two-time All-Star, exited in the first inning after fouling off a pitch and underwent an MRI to determine the severity of his condition.
+The Indians initially termed it “discomfort” and will update his status Sunday.

+“We’re really sad because Jose is a happy guy and you guys know that we definitely need him,” said Reyes, who hit 27 of his 30 homers with San Diego before being acquired in a July 31 trade.

+Ramirez is batting .254 with 20 homers and 75 RBIs in 126 games.
+Utilityman Mike Freeman replaced him and had two hits and an RBI, while infielder Yu Chang was pulled from the lineup at Triple-A Columbus in preparation for a call-up.

+“To be honest, I was a little panicked when it happened,” Freeman said.
+“You certainly never want to see a guy like Jose get hurt under any circumstances.”

-With the win, Cleveland moved ahead of Tampa Bay into one of the two AL wild-card spots.
+With the win, the Indians moved ahead of Tampa Bay into one of the two AL wild-card spots.

-Ramirez, a two-time All-Star, left the game in the first inning after fouling off a pitch.
-He immediately bent over in pain before walking off the field with a trainer.
-A team spokesman said he exited with “right wrist discomfort.”

-Mike Clevinger (9-2) struck out eight and allowed one run over 5 2/3 innings, remaining unbeaten in his career against Kansas City and improving to 4-0 at home this season.
-The right-hander is 9-0 with a 1.93 ERA in 14 appearances against the Royals.
+Mike Clevinger (9-2) struck out eight and allowed one run over 5 2/3 innings, improving to 4-0 at home this year.
+The right-hander is 9-0 with a 1.93 ERA in 14 career outings against the Royals.

 Brad Hand worked a scoreless ninth for his 31st save.
-It was his second conversion in two nights following three straight blown saves.
+It was his second save in as many nights after three straight blown saves.

-Mike Freeman, who replaced Ramirez, had two hits and drove in Oscar Mercado to open the scoring in front of the second sellout of the season at Progressive Field.

-The Royals pulled within 4-1 in the fourth when Meibrys Viloria doubled home Cheslor Cuthbert.
-A fielder’s choice by Jorge Soler scored Humberto Arteaga in the seventh.
+Royals right-hander Glenn Sparkman (3-9) gave up four runs in 4 1/3 innings, extending his winless streak to seven starts.
+Kansas City is a season-high 40 games under .500.

-Cuthbert doubled in the sixth to end a 0-for-40 slump.
+Royals 3B Cheslor Cuthbert doubled in the sixth to end a 0-for-40 slump that dropped his average from .293 to .253.
 His previous hit was a two-run homer on August 8 at Detroit.

-Sparkman allowed four runs in 4 1/3 innings, extending his winless streak to seven starts.
-The right-hander has faced Cleveland four times this season, going 0-3 with a 9.15 ERA.

-In the third, umpire Ed Hickox was struck squarely on the top of his mask by a wild pitch thrown by Sparkman, but remained behind the plate.
+“It was good to see him get a hit and get that behind him,” Royals manager Ned Yost said.

+Cuthbert walked in the fourth and scored Kansas City’s first run on a Meibrys Viloria double.

 CY KLUBER